binkley/homebrewery-files/witch.md

   A dab of glamour for clandestine errands.

 - **Fog Cloud** <br>
-  Strong pipe smoke, steam from the vats, or morning mist &mdash; whatever hides you and mine.
+  Strong pipe smoke, steam from the vats, or morning mist&mdash;whatever hides you and mine.

 - **Purify Food and Drink** <br>
-  What's that you're holding &mdash; did you really mean to put that in your mouth?
+  What's that you're holding&mdash;did you really mean to put that in your mouth?

 - **Silent Image** <br>
   For illusions too delicate with _Minor Illusion_.